themeblvd/theme-blvd-layout-builder/readme.md

 ## Changelog

 #### 2.2.4 - 01/25/2018
+* Fixed: Not being able to clear a synced template, from the Edit Page screen.

 #### 2.2.3 - 01/23/2018
 * Fixed: Visual editor options not saving, when used within the Columns element (for framework 2.7+ themes).